xavierpok/tp/docs/DeveloperGuide.md

     * 3a1.
 Connexion shows an error message.

       Use case resumes at step 2.

+* 3b.
+Connexion detects an error in the entered details

+    * 3b1.
+Connexion shows an error message.

+      Use case resumes at step 2.

 **Use case: Tag a person for organisation**